Yolita Itinerary A - 8 days

 DAY 8: SUNDAY

-AM: DAPHNE MAJOR
+AM: DAPHNE ISLAND

 Transfer to Baltra airport for your flight back to Guayaquil or Quito.